 Children are fun-loving and always high on energy.
-It’s often a challenge to get children to sit at a place, focus, and finish a task with full concentration.
+It’s often a challenge to get children to sit at a place for a while, focus, and finish a task with full concentration.
 The reason they lack concentration and distract easily is that their minds work differently to adults.
 As parents, the most common concern they have is, how to improve concentration in their children?
 Concentration level is an important aspect when it comes to learning.
 Here are a few tips that will help in increasing the concentration level in children, especially during the important years of early education.

 Other than a good night’s sleep, a power nap of twenty to thirty minutes in the afternoon or after school hours also improves concentration in children.
 Memory consolidation, which is the ability to create stable memories, is enhanced during sleep.
 Proper sleep strengthens the neural connections that form our memories, thus helping in improving concentration.

 Everyone knows about the importance of a balanced diet.
-Poor nutrition is one of the reasons behind child concentration problems.
+Poor nutrition is one of the reasons behind child concentration problems for a long time.
 A diet, high in sugar and unhealthy fats, affects the concentration skills of children.
 Some healthy food choices that can help in boosting concentration levels are milk, eggs, salmon, bacon, oats, etc. Omega-3 fatty acids also help in boosting concentration levels.
 Dehydration also affects brainpower.

 Make sure that your child drinks enough water not only in summer but in other seasons too.
 Avoid junk food, caffeine, and energy drinks for children.